Home → Labor Laws → Federal Overtime Rule Changes 2016 As Apply to Maine

 What counts as “hours worked” for overtime?

 Both federal and state law defines the term “employ” to mean “to suffer or permit to work.”
 Those who are “suffered or permitted” to work must be compensated under the law for the services they perform.
-Employers who know or who have reason to know that an employee is working beyond the 40-hour work week, must account for those hours and pay requisite overtime.
+Employers who know or who have reason to know that an employee is working beyond the 40-hour work week, must account for those hours and pay requisite overtime if applicable.
 This includes overtime worked without pre-approval even when it goes against the company policy.

 Who is entitled to overtime pay under federal and state labor laws?